 Auto Insurance Requirements in Nebraska

-Nebraska's financial responsibility law demands that all motorists in the state carry liability auto insurance of at least 25/50/25 .
-The law's enforcement has proven successful, as Nebraska has a low estimated uninsured motorist percentage (9.3% in 2020).
+Nebraska's Financial Responsibility Law demands that all of its motorists carry liability auto insurance of at least 25/50/25 in coverage.
+The enforcement has proven successful, as Nebraska has a low estimated uninsured motorist percentage (9.3% in 2019).

 Nebraska required car insurance coverage

 Note that you must have your auto insurance policy in effect before you go to the Nebraska Department of Motor Vehicles (DMV) to register your car.
-You also must provide proof of insurance to the official, which you can do with the insurance ID card your insurer provided.
-Keep a copy of the ID card in your car, too, because law enforcement officers have the power to ask you to show them if you are ever pulled over.
+You also must provide proof it exists to the official, and you can do so with the insurance ID card your insurer provided.
+Keep a copy of the ID card in your car too, because law enforcement officers have the power to ask you to show them if you are ever pulled over.

 Nebraska car insurance minimum requirements

 A minimum policy in the Cornhusker State will include two coverages: bodily injury and property damage.
-These two types, collectively referred to as the liability portion of your auto insurance, make sure that your insurer will pay for other people's damages on your behalf if you cause an accident within the state, up to a certain amount (limit).
-Nebraska motorists must also carry uninsured motorist coverage.
-Here are your Nebraska minimum limits, as required by law:
+These two are collectively referred to as the liability car insurance portion of your auto insurance.
+These two types make sure that your insurer will pay on your behalf for other people's damages whenever you cause an accident within the state, up to a certain coverage amount (limits).
+Nebraska motorists must also carry uninsured motorists coverage.
+Here are your Nebraska minimum limits as required by the law:

-• Up to $50,000 per accident for two or more injured people
+- Up to $50,000 per accident for two or more injured persons

 Covers

-• Legal fees in the event that the other party sues you, up to the stated limit amount
+- Legal fees in the event that the other party sues you, only up to the stated limit amount

 Does not cover